Thrilling Boat Races and Colorful Festivals in Kerala Depicting Its Rich Cultural Heritage

 - Vela, Vallanghy

-- Time of Celebration: Mostly in February to April/May.
+- Time of Celebration: Mostly from February to April/May.

 Boat Races of Kerala –

-- Overview of the Event – It is the oldest river boat carnival in Kerala taking place at Aranmula, adjacent to a Hindu temple devoted to Lord Krishna and Arjuna.
+It is the oldest river boat carnival in Kerala taking place at Aranmula, adjacent to a Hindu temple devoted to Lord Krishna and Arjuna.
 The Aranmula snake boats move in duos to the pace of full-throated singing and yelling viewed by an encouraging mob.
 They were added to the program of the festival in 1972.
-Many persons pleat on the banks of the river Pampa to have a look of these snake boat races.
-The golden lace at the dome of the boat, the banner and the decorative umbrella at the middle make it a show of spectacle too.
+Many persons pleat on the banks of the river Pampa to have a look at these snake boat races.
+The golden lace at the dome of the boat, the banner, and the decorative umbrella in the middle make it a show of spectacle too.

 - Time of Celebration – During Onam i.e. from August to September.

-- Overview of the Event – It is baptized after Pandit Jawaharlal Nehru and is lead on the Punnamda Lake, near Alappuzha.
-Once Pandit Jawaharlal Nehru ventured a voyage from Kottayam to Alappuzha by boat, over water logged Kuttanad.
-A pageantry of boats escorted him on the trip.
-The first race wasspontaneous once steered in 1952 in admiration of Panditji who visited Alappuzha.
+It is baptized after Pandit Jawaharlal Nehru and is lead on the Punnamda Lake, near Alappuzha.
+Once Pandit Jawaharlal Nehru ventured a voyage from Kottayam to Alappuzha by boat, over waterlogged Kuttanad.
+The pageantry of boats escorted him on the trip.
+The first race was spontaneous once steered in 1952 in admiration of Panditji who visited Alappuzha.
 That race of snake boats was won by Nadubhagam Chundan.
 Excited Panditji jumped into the Nadubhagam Chundan, overlooking all security measures.
 In December 1952, Nehruji gave a Silver Trophy, an imitation of a snake boat placed on a wooden abacus.
-Since then, Alappuzha rejoice the Nehru Trophy Boat Race every year.
+Since then, Alappuzha rejoices the Nehru Trophy Boat Race every year.

 - Time of Celebration – Organized on the 2nd Saturday of August every year.

-- Overview of the Event – Season of boat races, in Keralabegins with the well-known Champakkulam Moolam Vallam Kali.
-Entitled after the peaceful village of Champakulam, which generally has a farming community, this race is takes place on the course of River Pamba.
+Season of boat races, in Keralabegins with the well-known Champakkulam Moolam Vallam Kali.
+Entitled after the peaceful village of Champakulam, which generally has a farming community, this race is taking place on the course of River Pamba.
 On the day of the race, local people and tourists from faraway drove the river bank to relish the race.
 Few people also climb the nearby trees to have a balcony view.
-The Champakulam snake boat race is a lot deliberated as the eventual test of resolution, speediness and cleverness in this county and oars persons numbering about 90 to 100 on each boat go through severe training for numerous days, before partaking in the race.
+The Champakulam snake boat race is a lot deliberated as the eventual test of the resolution, speediness, and cleverness in this county and oars persons numbering about 90 to 100 on each boat go through severe training for numerous days, before partaking in the race.